deficollective/defiscan/src/content/protocols/pendle/ethereum.md

 ## Upgradeability

-The V2 protocol can be analyzed in a number of logical modules: _Yield Tokenization_, _Pendle AMM_, _vePENDLE, Fees and Incentives_ and _Governance_.
+The Pendle V2 protocol can be analyzed in a number of logical modules: _Yield Tokenization_, _Pendle AMM_, _vePENDLE, Fees and Incentives_ and _Governance_.
 Each module has upgradeable parts.
 Overall, these vectors could result in the _loss of user funds_, _loss of unclaimed yield_ or otherwise _materially affect the expected performance_ of the protocol.
 All the control vectors are held by various multisigs with insufficient decentralisation and no distributed onchain Governance voting exists to this date.
 See the [Security Council Table](#security-council) for more details on the accounts that are the permission owners.

 With the current setup the _Upgradeability_ Score is _High_.

 ### Yield Tokenization

 Yield Tokenization is the foundation of Pendle, converting yield-bearing assets into standardized yield (SY) tokens which are then split into Principal Tokens (PT) and Yield Tokens (YT).
-This separation allows users to trade yield or fix the yield for a duration.
+This separation allows users to trade yield or fix the yield until the maturity date of a given market.

-The SY tokens themselves can be paused by the [Governance](#security-council) multisig or the [hardwareDeployer](#security-council) EOA.
-Calling `pause` locks the supplied yield bearing assets in Pendle instantly without timelock protection and beyond maturity.
+The technical foundation, the yield bearing token wrapper, _SY tokens_ can be paused by the [Governance](#security-council) multisig or the [hardwareDeployer](#security-council) EOA.
+Calling `pause` locks the supplied yield bearing assets in Pendle instantly _without timelock_ protection and beyond maturity.
 This could lead to permanent or temporary _loss of user funds_.
 Likewise, the YT holders cannot claim the interest because of the paused SY token.

+YT holders pay fees on the claimed yield to the Pendle Protocol.
 The [Governance](#security-council) multisig account can change the fee on the earned interest on any market instantly up to 20%, leaving YT holders no opportunity to exit their positions before enforcement of the new fee regime.
 As a consequence existing positions will receive less yield than previously expected (_loss of unclaimed yield_).
-Currently, this fee is 3% and 100% is redirected to vePENDLE voters.
+Currently, this fee is 5% and 100% is redirected to vePENDLE voters.
 The official Pendle documentation mentions that the fee is subject to change in the future.

 ### Pendle AMM Module

-The [Governance](#security-council) multisig can update the trading fee for simple swaps and limit orders instantly.
-The fees are ultimately re-directed to the `vePENDLE` voters.
+The [Governance](#security-council) multisig can update the trading fee for AMM swaps and limit orders instantly.
+The fees are re-directed to the `vePENDLE` voters.
 If fees are changed, the expected performance for `vePENDLE` voters might not hold true.
+The maximal trading fee on existing markets is up to 5%.
+If a new Factory was deployed, new markets from this new Factory could have no limit on fees (100%).

 ### vePENDLE, Fees and Incentives